 - Always use a mixture of upper- and lower-case characters.

-demonstrates how much harder it gets to guess a completely random password based on its length.
+The table below demonstrates how much harder it gets to guess a completely random password based on its length.

 Password strategies to avoid